Say “I Do” to life insurance

 We often dismiss the need for insurance because it seems like an unnecessary expense, especially on top of an already growing pile of bills and commitments.
 Yet insurance can actually help you lead the life you want.

 Eyeing that swanky apartment or a new family car?
 Getting married marks the start of many new chapters in your life: from owning your first home to having your first child.
 But how does a newly married couple even begin to afford these?
 Life insurance products like endowment plans can help to enforce and potentially build your pool of savings for big-ticket items in the future, such as a larger home or your child’s education.
 Mortgage insurance helps to pay off outstanding housing loans in the event of an unforeseen circumstance such as death, terminal illness or total and permanent disability.
-And, in some cases, if you don’t make a claim at the end of your policy term, you can get a refund of premiums to pursue other goals in life.
+And, in some cases, if you don’t make a claim at the end of your mortgage insurance policy term, you can get a refund of premiums to pursue other goals in life.

 Life is Unpredictable So Protect Your Loved Ones